 Social media listening

-- plan our social media strategy to ensure our focus and processes are correct
+- plan a social media strategy and inform its focus and processes

 - provide a real-time overview of the perception and performance of government services, which enables product teams to react quickly and community managers to provide swift responses to users

 - evaluate campaigns and programmes of work